 LAB MEDIA: Figure 4.
 Video editor: Please emphasize Figure 4B.

-The desorption of PS from a SAM surface in water can be used to determine the desorption force and length [1].
+The desorption of polystyrene from a SAM surface in water can be used to determine the desorption force and length [1].

 LAB MEDIA: Figure 5.

 When the polymer attachment was successful, the force-extension curves showed plateaus of constant force [1].
 Each plateau was fitted with a sigmoidal curve to determine the desorption force and desorption length.
 The observed desorption forces corresponded to previously obtained values [2].